TeamNewPipe/documentation/docs/04_Run_changes_in_App.md

 You should develop and test your changes with the JUnit environment that is provided by the NewPipe Extractor and IDEA.
-If you want to try it then with the actual fronted you need to follow these changes.
+If you want to try it then with the actual fronted you need to follow these steps.

 ### Setup Android Studio